Star Wars: Revelations: Production

 Production on the film began in 2003, with a cast and crew of nearly 200.
 While the production relied much on special effects, and most scenes—especially urban and space scenes—are composited, several scenes were shot on location, including the lengthy climactic sequence, filmed in Shenandoah Caverns over three nights.
 The special effects were done by a scattered group of artists around the world, working on different platforms and pieced together in post-production.
 The film was released on April 17, 2005—just over a month before Revenge of the Sith.

 Revelations earned critical acclaim for the quality of its computer graphics and high production value for a fan film.
 It was produced by Panic Struck Productions and is available for download on TheForce.net, iFilm, and Panic Struck's website.

 Though it was generally considered an excellent fan film, it could not be entered into The Official Star Wars Fan Film Awards because it was much longer than the contest's upper time limit, and because Lucasfilm only accepts parodies or documentaries as part of the competition.
-Due to legal reasons, they cannot allow serious fan fiction works into the contest.
+For legal reasons, they cannot allow serious fan fiction works into the contest.
 Despite this, director Shane Felux attended the fan film awards.